Existence, blow-up and exponential decay of solutions for a porous-elastic system with damping and source terms: Exponential decay

-From now on, our main result in this section is established where the proof of the equivalence between $\mathcal{L}\left(t\right)$ and $E\left(t\right)$ is also included.
-It says that if there is an exponential rate of energy decay for external functions $F_{1}$ and $F_{2}$, and influenced by such functions, the related-initial energy function, says $E_{*}$, is properly suited in a particular set, then the quadratic-type total energy decays exponentially. \begin{thm} Suppose that \textbf{(A1)}, \textbf{(A3bis)} and \textbf{(H2bis)} hold, together with the $d_{2}<\min\left\{ p_{1},p_{2}\right\} $ in \textbf{(A3bis)}.
-Assume that $I_{1}\left(0\right),I_{2}\left(0\right)>0$, and the energy given by (\ref{eq:energy}) such that its initial energy satisfies
+From now on, our main result in this section is established where the proof of the equivalence between $\mathcal{L}\left( t\right) $ and $E\left( t\right) $ is also included.
+It says that if there is an exponential rate of energy decay for the external functions $F_{1}$ and $F_{2}$ and influenced by such functions, the initial-related energy function, denoted by $E_{\ast } $, is properly suited in a particular set, then the quadratic-type total energy decays exponentially.